-James Johnson graduated from Brigham Young University-Idaho with a BFA in Illustration, and is completing an MFA in Illustration from the Academy of Art University.
-He has studied with Leon and Del Parson, Walter Rane, Morgan Weistling, Bjorn Thorkelson, and others.
-He has also spent time in Israel, Egypt, and Jordan, gathering reference and inspiration for his Biblical paintings.
-James enjoys bringing the scriptures to life through paint, and has completed several religious painting commissions including paintings of LDS temples.
-He currently teaches classes at BYU-Idaho in Rexburg, Idaho, where he resides with his wife and two little girls.
+James Johnson is a fine artist and adjunct faculty at Brigham Young University-Idaho, where he graduated with a BFA in Illustration in 2008.
+He received his MFA from the Academy of Art University in 2012.
+He has studied with such accomplished painters as Leon and Del Parson, Walter Rane, and Morgan Weistling, among many others.
+A four-month research trip to Israel, Egypt, and Jordan in 2008 was spent gathering reference and inspiration for his Biblical paintings.
+James particularly enjoys bringing the scriptures to life through paint, and has completed several religious painting commissions, including scriptural narrative and interpretive works, as well as paintings of LDS temples.
+He resides in Rexburg, Idaho, with his wife (also a skilled oil painter), and two little girls.

 -James L. Johnson